movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 system immutable/append state to enforce OpenBSD securelevel semantics.

 The writable format is one device, CRC32C, existing SINGLE/DUP chunks, and skinny metadata.
-Only `MIXED_BACKREF`, `BIG_METADATA`, `EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits are accepted; no compat-ro bits are supported.
+Only `MIXED_BACKREF`, `COMPRESS_ZSTD`, `BIG_METADATA`, `EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits are accepted;
+no compat-ro bits are supported.
 Mount requires the newest valid superblock, no pending log, no seeding device or read-only selected tree, and an extent tree without legacy extent items, shared references, snapshots, or simple-quota owner refs.
 Keep read and write feature masks separate: parsing does not imply maintenance.

 Current limits: